srsholmes/url-shortening-app/README.md

 ## Tests

 ### Backend
-Make sure the app is running (with docker as well) and then run `yarn workspace @app/backend test`
+ 1. Make sure the app is not running, as the tests will spin up the server
+ 2. docker-compose up to get the database running
+ 3. `yarn workspace @app/backend test`

 The backend is tested via integration tests using Vitest.
 The tests are located in the `test/integration` folder.